Goitre | tenga

 Radioactive iodine treatment

-• In some cases, if the goitre is caused by an overactive thyroid gland, your doctor may prescribe radioactive iodine.
+• If your goitre is caused by an overactive thyroid gland, your doctor may prescribe radioactive iodine.
 This is taken orally as a liquid or capsule.

 • The aim is to shrink your thyroid gland.
 The iodine goes to your thyroid gland and kills thyroid cells, which shrinks the gland.